 - people recovering from illness or a medical condition such as a stroke or brain injury

-In NHSScotland, Speech and Language Therapy Support Worker work in hospitals, nurseries, schools and community clinics.
+In NHSScotland, Speech and Language Therapy Support Workers may also be known as Speech and Language Therapy Assistants.
+They work in hospitals, schools and community clinics.
 Sometimes they visit patients at home.

 I'm Vicki, I'm a Speech and Language Therapy Support Worker at Glasgow Royal Infirmary.